lauromueller/web/src/articles/analytics/exploratory-data-analysis/subspace-search.md

 field: analytics
 area: exploratory-data-analysis
 slug: 'subspace-search'
-category: 'data analysis'
+category: data analysis
-tags: 'clustering, data preparation, data understanding'
+draft: True
-draft: true
+tags: []
 ---

 Welcome to the first article in a series of posts that will take a deep dive